-+\LIT2090, Contemporary Literature 3 hrs., 3 crs.
++\LIT2090, Contemporary Literature

 Prerequisite: ENC1102 with a minimum grade of "C." (Meets Literature Humanities requirement.)
 Major writers, works, and literary movements in the post-World War II era.
 This course is a Gordon Rule writing course in which students will produce extensive collegelevel writing and which requires completion with a minimum grade of "C."